The market town of Zirl, located only 10 km from Innsbruck, boasts a popular climbing area, the so-called Martinswand.

 Altitude: 622 m asl

 The component localities Zirl, Zirl Bahnhof, Hochzirl, Eigenhofen and Dirschenbach form the municipality of Zirl.
-Also the popular climbing area Martinswand, the Ehnbachklamm gorge as well as parts of the Nordkette mountain chain belong to the municipal territory.
-The village was first mentioned in 799 AD.
-But due to its location at the Roman road Via Claudia Augusta, already in early times Zirl represented an important traffic junction.
+Also the climbing area Martinswand, the Ehnbachklamm gorge as well as parts of the Nordkette mountain chain belong to the municipal territory.
+The village was first mentioned in 799 AD, but due to its location at the Roman road Via Claudia Augusta, already in early times Zirl represented an important traffic junction.
 The grapevine illustrated on the emblem of the municipality refers to viticulture tradition in the village and thus also to the mild climate that prevails in this area.
-The sheep scissors in the right area of the emblem refer to the aristocratic family that inhabited Fragenstein Castle once upon a time…
+The sheep scissors in the right area of the emblem refer to the aristocratic family that inhabited Fragenstein Castle once upon a time.

 In winter Zirl offers great fun on the slopes: within 15 to 45 minutes you comfortably reach various skiing areas in the surroundings such as the Rangger Köpfl, Seefeld, Axamer Lizum and Kühtai skiing areas as well as the skiing areas of Innsbruck and the Oetztal valley.
 Sights in the village are the parish church “Zum Heiligen Kreuz” decorated with frescoes of the painter Franz Plattner.
-In 1391 it was mentioned for the first time, after its destruction in the 19th century is was reconstructed.
+In 1391 it was mentioned for the first time, and after its destruction in the 19th century is was reconstructed.
 Further sacred buildings are the Saint Michael chapel and the Geisterbühel chapel.
 High above the village, there is the ruin of Fragenstein Castle, built in 1209.
 In the course of the 18th century, in the Spanish Succession Wars, the castle got destroyed.
 Today Fragenstein is part of a nature reserve.

 Our recommendation: from the 17th century, Zirl and Thaur have been centres for the production of Christmas cribs.
-Also the folklore museum of Zirl, exhibiting several Christmas cribs, is dedicated to this topic!
+Also the folklore museum of Zirl, exhibiting several cribs, is dedicated to this topic!